magento-hackathon/AdminMenuManager/README.md

 # AdminMenuManager

 Admin menu manager is extension for customizing menu structure in Magento administration into own structure.
+It's possible to work with native magento items and also menu items from 3rd party extensions.

 ## Reasons

-- hold user/customer friendly administration even with lot of extension installed
+- hold *user friendly administration* even with lot of extension installed
 - restrict extension vendors self-promos
 - get rid of non-sense placed menu items